linda-pinda/myAnsibleCode/README.md

 The first thing that needs to be edited is host_vars/nectar.yaml.

 ### Common vars
 You need to add your availability zone.
+Optionally, add any other variables you want available on every instance.

 ### Volumes